Franca: Chaos and Creation

 and also screened at AFI Fest in Los Angeles on November 15, 2016.
 The film was picked up for distribution in the US by Bond/360.
-In September 2017, Carrozzini announced that the film will receive a special release in Italy on September 25–27, 2017 as part of Fashion Film Festival Milano and be available to stream worldwide on Netflix starting in October 2017.
+In September 2017, Carrozzini announced that the film would receive a special release in Italy on September 25–27, 2017 as part of Fashion Film Festival Milano and be available to stream worldwide on Netflix starting in October 2017.

 Synopsis

 When Franca Sozzani took over as editor-in-chief of Vogue Italia at the end of the 80s, she started a fashion revolution.
 Shunning the conventional magazine covers and fashion spreads of the time, she explored subjects that had previously been off-limits.
 By skillfully mixing fashion, high concept art, and photography, she created some of the most iconic magazine covers of the past 25 years.
 Through interviews with some of her closest collaborators and friends, including Karl Lagerfeld, Bruce Weber, Baz Luhrmann, Courtney Love and others, director Francesco Carrozzini delivers an intimate portrait of his mother and a candid look at one of the most influential names in fashion.